Engee documentation

 hex2bytes!(dest::AbstractVector{UInt8}, itr)

-Convert an iterable itr of bytes representing a hexadecimal string to its binary representation, similar to hex2bytes except that the output is written in-place to dest.
-The length of dest must be half the length of itr.
+Converts an iterable itr object, which contains bytes representing a hexadecimal string, to a binary representation (similarly hex2bytes' except that the output is written to `dest in place).
+The length of dest must be half the length of `itr'.

 Compatibility: Julia 1.7

-Calling hex2bytes! with iterators producing UInt8 requires version 1.7.
-In earlier versions, you can collect the iterable before calling instead.
+To call hex2bytes! with iterators producing UInt8, version 1.7 is required.
+In earlier versions, you can instead assemble an iterable object before calling.

 bytes2hex(itr) -> String